Looping¶

 Rendered Looping¶

-You could also move the generation of the items out of the “parent” template,
+You could also move the generation of the items out of the “parent” template, then use that result in the next template:

 message = "Hello"